kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 There two techniques for converting 2-nodes into 3-nodes as we descend the tree:

-Case 1: If an adjacent sibling of the 2-node is a 3- or 4-node, we "steal" an item from the sibling by rotating items and moving the subtree.
+Case 1: If an adjacent sibling of the 2-node is a 3- or 4-node, we "steal" an item from the sibling by rotating items through the parent and moving the subtree.
 For example, if 4 is to be deleted from this tree

 .. figure:: ../images/delete-barrow-1.jpg
    :align: center